reymesson1/outcoding-assignment/README.md

 - **UI Enhancements**: Add more visually appealing UI elements and animations to enhance the user experience.
 - **Localizable**: Add more languages to show the app more internationality and give the user a better experience.

+- **Eskeleton**: It's when the data that's coming from the backend isn't ready yet.
+But you need to draw the place where the data will filled.

 ## License
 This project is licensed under the [MIT License](LICENSE).